What is an ‘Intentional’ Interim Pastor?

 An interim pastor serves churches in pastoral transition, guiding and supporting them through the challenges of a change in pastoral leadership.
-The role in which the interim pastor serves a church depends upon the needs of the church.
-Some churches simply need the preaching, teaching, pastoral care and leadership of a traditional interim pastor to create space and build a bridge between the former pastor and the next pastor.
-However most churches need a man who can fill these traditional duties as well as serve as an ‘intentional’ interim pastor by helping the church assess and evaluate its church health, address its organizational needs, clarify its identity, and prepare for the calling of the next pastor.
-Some churches need an ‘interventionist’ interim pastor to help them address difficult issues that have arisen if the previous pastor’s ministry ended in controversy or from other issues of conflict.
-Dan is trained and experienced in serving churches in all three of these interim pastor roles.
+Interim pastors serve churches through preaching, teaching, pastoral care and leadership during the interim period between the departure of the previous pastor and the installation of the new pastor.
+However, recognizing that the interim period is a unique strategic opportunity in the life of a church, most churches desire an interim pastor who can help them use the interim period for church evaluation and change.
+An ‘intentional’ interim pastor helps a church to evaluate its church health, address its organizational needs, clarify its identity, and prepare for the calling of the next pastor.
+Some churches also need an ‘interventionist’ interim pastor to help them address difficult issues that have arisen if the previous pastor’s ministry ended in controversy or from other issues of conflict.
+I am called, trained, and experienced in serving churches as an ‘intentional’ and ‘interventionist’ interim pastor.

 What is Interim Pastor Ministries?